Krengus/DU_ASTco/ShipInfo/readme.md

 Features:

-Fuel Tanks
-Hubs (only if connected to board)
-Multiscreen, each screen can have his own tab
+up to 16 Fuel Tanks progress bar up to 4 Hubs progress bar (only if connected to board) Multiscreen, each screen can have his own tab

-To come:
+Partially working:
 Damaged Elements
 Boarded Players
 Docked Constructs